 You have a weakened immune system due to chemotherapy, HIV infection, immunosuppressant drugs, or other causes: There is the potential for raw vegetables to be contaminated with bacteria, fungi, or other pathogens.

 Native to Nepal, cholesterol spinach is a hardy, fast-growing plant and is related to Okinawan spinach.
 It has gained popularity in Hawaii based on anecdotal evidence of its cholesterol-lowering effects (1).

 Preliminary laboratory studies suggest some compounds derived from this plant may have cardioprotective effects (4).
-Another plant that belongs to the same genus as cholesterol spinach lowered cholesterol and triglyceride levels in diabetic rats (2), but cholesterol spinach has not been studied so far.
+Another plant that belongs to the same genus as cholesterol spinach was shown to lower cholesterol and triglyceride levels in diabetic rats (2).
+However, cholesterol spinach has not yet been studied for any indication.

 An extract of a related species, Gynura procumbens, reduced serum cholesterol and triglyceride levels in diabetic rats.
 G. procumbens did not affect cytochrome P450 activity.
 Whether the effects or mechanisms of G. procumbens are similar to G. nepalensis has not been determined.
 (2)